Product Guide

 Step 1: Choose a Booking Type

-When a customer visits your Leenkies page and scrolls to the Appointments block, they see a set of cards representing your available booking types.
-Each card displays the booking type's icon, title, description, duration, and price (or "Free" if there is no charge).
+When a customer visits your Leenkies page and scrolls to the Appointments block, they see cards for your available booking types -- each showing the icon, title, description, duration, and price (or "Free").

 Image